Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Methodology

 After we have built each persona, we use this user profile to visit the list of misinformation websites.
 We utilize the open-source crawler presented in~\cite{papadogiannakis2022leveraging} and extend it to cover the needs of this work.
 The crawler visits both the landing page and a randomly selected internal page of each website and detects the advertisers in these.
-We make this decision based on previous work that has demonstrated that internal pages can have significant differences in both structure and content (including ads and trackers)~\cite{10.1145/3419394.3423626}.
+Prior work has demonstrated that internal pages can have significant differences in both structure and content (including ads and trackers)~\cite{10.1145/3419394.3423626}.
 We extend the crawler to also detect online ads using cosmetic filters, based on Easylist~\footnote{\url{https://easylist.to/}} and uBlock Origin~\footnote{\url{https://ublockorigin.com/}}, two of the most popular ad-blocking projects.
-Additionally, to make the crawler appear as close to an actual user as possible, we use a headful browser with custom preferences (e.g. dark color scheme, window size, window position).
+Additionally, to make the crawler appear as close to an actual user as possible, we use a headful browser with custom preferences (\eg dark color scheme, window size, \etc).
 Finally, we make use of Consent-O-Matic~\cite{nouwens2022consent}, a reliable extension, to automatically accept all cookies in consent banners and ensure that ads are not blocked because the user has not interacted with the consent banner.
-We configure the extension to automatically accept all data processing purposes before we visit any website.
+We configure the extension to automatically accept all data processing purposes.